luketlancaster/maintenance_tracker/README.md

 Usage Example:

 ```
-  >./maintenance_tracker delete CRV
+  >./maintenance_tracker delete
+  Which car would you like to delete?
+  1. 2000 Jetta
+  2. 2012 CRV
+  3. 2014 Silverado
+  > 2
-  Are you sure you would like to delete your 2014 Honda CRV? (y/n)
+  Are you sure you would like to delete your 2012 Honda CRV? (y/n)
   > y
-  2014 Honda CRV and all maintanence records deleted from database
+  2012 Honda CRV and all maintanence records deleted from database
 ```

 Acceptance Criteria

-* User passes in `delete` command and one argument: name of car
+* User passes in `delete` command
+* List of cars printed out and user asked which car they would like deleted
 * Program asks for confirmation
 * User types `y` or `n` to confirm or deny action
 * If confirmed, the car and all records are removed from database